AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 title: Building your first add-on with the Document API
 description: This is an in-depth tutorial that will guide you in the creation of a Grids add-on for Adobe Express using the Document API
 published: 2023-11-05
-updated: 2023-11-05
+updated: 2023-11-06
 contributors:
   - https://github.com/undavide
 ---

 # Building your first add-on with the Document API

-This tutorial will guide you through the creation of your first Express add-on based on the Adobe Express Document API.
+This tutorial will guide you through the creation of your first Adobe Express add-on based on the Adobe Express Document API.

 ## Introduction